wildonion/gem/core/panel/README.md

 - publish ecq topic of an event `<---mafia jwt--->` mafia hyper server
 - update event image `<---mafia jwt--->` mafia hyper server
 - add twitter account for the twitter bot
-- register/delete/edit new tasks, posts and users
+- register/delete/edit new twitter tasks, posts and users
-- get all withdrawals, deposits, users and tasks
+- get all withdrawals, deposits, users and twitter tasks
+- verify and get all posts and their comments and likes

 ### 👨🏻‍💻 Dev Access
 - get all data of a user `<---mafia jwt--->` mafia hyper server
 - get all data of an admin `<---mafia jwt--->` mafia hyper server

 ### 🌎 Public Access
-- user task verification using twitter bot
+- user twitter task verification using twitter bot
-- check user task
+- check user twitter task
 - get posts

-### 🔑 Tiny KYC Identity Verification Process
+## 🔑 Tiny KYC Identity Verification Process

 - first of all the `/user/login` API must be called to register a new user.
 - second of all the `/user/request-mail-code/{mail}` and `/user/verify-mail-code` APIs must be called to verify the user mail in order to create the **Crypto Id**.